System Design Space

 High-Level Architecture

-This topology separates decision path, policy control plane, and audit/revocation control loop.
+This topology separates decision evaluation from policy updates and the audit and revocation loop.

 access request